23rd December, 814

-Magnentius Hrabanus Maurus, who will become one of the most brilliant scholars of his era, is ordained a priest.
+On this day in Christian History, Magnentius Hrabanus Maurus, who later became one of the most brilliant scholars of his era, was ordained a priest.

-Heinrich Bullinger accepts the pulpit of Zurich, vacated by the death of Zwingli in battle.
+On this day in Christian History, Heinrich Bullinger accepted the pulpit of Zurich which was vacated by the death of Zwingli in battle.

-Death of John Cotton, an eminent minister in colonial Massachusetts and “father of New England Congregationalism.”
+On this day in Christian History, John Cotton died.
+In his lifetime, he was an eminent minister in colonial Massachusetts and the “father of New England Congregationalism.”

-Women of Hillsboro, Ohio, march to the places that serve liquor in town and by appeals and prayer shut most of them down.
-Within fifty days, saloons in two hundred and fifty Ohio cities will also be shut down.
+On this day in Christian History, Women of Hillsboro, Ohio, marched to the places that served liquor in town and by appeals and prayer shut most of them down.
+Within fifty days, saloons in two hundred and fifty Ohio cities were also shut down.

 December 23, 1897